Canadaspis: Ecology

+Members of Canadaspis perfecta engaging in group moulting in the Phyllopod Bed of the Burgess Shale, with Wiwaxia and Marrella also visible.

 Canadaspis was likely a benthic animal that lived walking along the seafloor.
 C. perfecta had claws on the end of its appendages which may have been used to stir up sediment, or to scrape off the top layer, which Derek Briggs suggested may have been a nutritious layer of microbes.
 Large particles it stirred up would have been captured by spines on the inside of its legs; these spines would have directed the food particles to the organism's mouth, where it used its mandibles to grind larger particles.

 Its antennae served a sensory function.
 The spines on the head of C. perfecta probably served to protect its vulnerable eyes from predators.
 Its limbs probably moved in a metachronal sequence to produce a rippling motion.
 Although Canadaspis probably did not swim, this could have helped propel the organism from under soft sediments.
 The appendages also produced currents which would have helped with feeding and respiration.

 Members of C. perfecta appear to have engaged in synchronised group moulting.